kingjbradz/medibankchallenge/README.md

 ## User stories:

-1) As an end-user, I want to see the values stored inside that URL on my application.
+1) As an end-user, I want to see the values stored inside that URL (as referenced on their Github) on my application.

 2) As an end-user, I want there to be two lists separated by gender identities.